portland-startups/docs/index.rst

 Quick start guide
 ----------
-If you're interested in a quick tutorial on Portland startup scene resources, visit "How to Portland Startup Scene" (http://sflo.me/HowToPDX)
+If you're interested in a quick tutorial on Portland startup community resources, visit "How to Portland Startup Scene" (http://sflo.me/HowToPDX)

 Tech community
 ----------